What You Need to Know About the National Day For Truth and Reconciliation?

 Death Rates

-The increasing concerns were even elevated by the death rates that reached 69 percent in one of the residential schools.
-Overcrowding, poor sanitation facilities, lack of medical care, and lack of adequate heating led to the rising number of cases of various diseases, especially, influenza and tuberculosis.
+The increasing concerns were even elevated by the increasing death rates in these schools.
+Overcrowding, poor sanitation facilities, lack of medical care, and lack of adequate heating led to the rising number of cases of various diseases, especially influenza and tuberculosis.
+The situation was made worse by the introduced federal policies that allowed enrollment of sick children to boost the figures.

-The actual numbers are still a debatable issue since there are no official records due to the inconsistency and carelessness of the school officials who did not care enough to take down the exact number of mortalities and the personal data of the person.
+The actual numbers are still debatable since there are no official records due to the inconsistency and carelessness of the school officials, who did not care enough to take down the exact number of mortalities and the personโs data.
+Additionally, the medical records were destroyed in compliance with retention and disposition policies for government records.

-Controversies About Residential Schools
+Controversies About Residential Schoolsย ย

 Factual data: